needle-mirror/com.unity.transport/Documentation~/index.md

 ## Requirements

-* This version of **com.unity.transport** is compatible with **Unity Editor 2022.2** and later.
+* Unity Editor 2022.2 and later.
-* Supports all platforms supported by Unity Engine (with WebGL only supporting WebSocket connections in client mode).
+* For runtime builds, this package supports all platforms supported by the Unity Engine (with WebGL only supporting WebSocket connections in client mode).

 ## Note
-This package should not be confused with the **NetworkTransport** abstraction in Netcode for GameObjects.
+This package should not be confused with the `NetworkTransport` abstraction in Netcode for GameObjects.
 Please see the [transports section of its documentation](https://docs-multiplayer.unity3d.com/netcode/current/advanced-topics/transports) for more information.